How Much Does Front Door Replacement Cost? (Price Guide)

 2. Door Style

 The design and style of the door, such as a single door, double door, or door with sidelights, can affect the price.
+For instance, exterior double doors can significantly increase the cost due to their size and the complexity of installation.

 3. Door Size